so-technology-watch/telosys-template-mvc-php/README.md

 1. Host the generated application on a webserver.
 2. Open the hosted application with your web browser.

+NOTE : This application will not persist any data unless you use a persistence solution (i.e : the Telosys 3 Persistence PHP Template).

 ## License

 This project uses the [LGPL v3 License](https://www.gnu.org/licenses/lgpl-3.0.en.html).